 Upon our arrival we will make introductions to your family and of course your pet.
 Our goal is to ensure that this is as relaxed and peaceful as possible so we take our time, giving your pet and family a chance to acclimate to our presence.
 During this time, Dr. Jason will discuss the euthanasia process and answer any questions the family may have.
 From there, your pet will be given a sedative/pain medication combination that will cause them to relax; in fact most pets look like they are sleeping (and are often times snoring) once this medication takes effect.
-Once your pet has completely absorbed the mediation (anywhere from 5-20 minutes), Dr. Jason will administer an overdose of a barbiturate called pentobarbital.
+Once your pet has completely absorbed the medication (anywhere from 5-20 minutes), Dr. Jason will administer an overdose of a barbiturate called pentobarbital.
 Once administration is complete, Dr. Jason will confirm your pet’s passing by listening to their heart.

 At this point, Dr. Jason will collect a few memorial items to keep close to your heart in the absence of your pet.
 These include a clipping of fur and a clay imprint of your pets paw.

 Once the memorial items are collected, you may continue to spend as much time with your pet as you need.
-If we are assisting with cremation services (see Cremation Services for more information) we will retrieve either a gurney or basket (depending on your pet’s size), to help aid with their transport.
+If we are assisting with aquamation services (see Aquamation Services for more information) we will retrieve either a gurney or basket (depending on your pet’s size), to help aid with their transport.
 If you have any small items, blankets, or bedding you’d like to stay with your pet, let us know so we can include those items.

 One of the most challenging aspects of sharing your life with a senior pet, is interpreting when its time to say good-bye.
 The consultation appointment is designed to ease the fear of making the decision to say good-bye too soon or too late.